AP 3434 Responding to Sexual Harassment Under Title IX

 RCC may not use emergency removal to address a Respondent’s threat of obstructing the sexual harassment investigation or destroying relevant evidence.
 Emergency removal is only available to address health or safety risks against individuals arising out of sexual harassment allegations, not to address other forms of misconduct that a Respondent might commit pending the processing of a complaint.

-If the Title IX Coordinator or designee in consultation with appropriate campus partners determines emergency removal is appropriate, they or the designee will provide the person RCC is removing from campus on an emergency basis with a notice and opportunity to attend a meeting and challenge the basis of their removal.
-The Title IX Coordinator or designee in consultation with appropriate campus partners will reevaluate the individualized safety and risk assessment to determine whether the emergency removal from campus order is warranted after considering information provided by the Respondent challenging the emergency removal.
+If the Title IX Coordinator or designee,in consultation with appropriate campus partners,determines emergency removal is appropriate, they or the designee will provide the person the RCC is removing from campus on an emergency basis with a notice and opportunity to attend a meeting and challenge the basis of their removal.
+The Title IX Coordinator or designee, in consultation with appropriate campus partners, will determine whether the emergency removal from campus order is warranted after considering information provided by the Respondent challenging the emergency removal.

 Administrative Leave